 - Buying what’s in season tends to be more affordable and tastes better.
 For instance, in the winter, I buy more fresh fruit like oranges and apples instead of strawberries and blueberries.

 - Does any child like a certain theme night?
 Sometimes, it’s fun to focus on a certain country’s cuisine or a special holiday for meal planning.

 - We have one meatless meal per week.
-This usually means the meal is centered around beans or eggs for a protein source.
+This usually means the meal is centered around beans or eggs as a protein source.
 Think about balancing all of the food groups when planning a meal to give a variety of nutrients and options for your kids.

 - Plan to use leftovers throughout the week.
 I usually bulk up on recipes, so we can have leftovers at least one night or for lunches throughout the week.

 - Try to keep beans and basic veggies on hand (onions, potatoes, sweet potatoes, carrots, celery, tomatoes) to have the essentials available any night of the week.
-I also keep dairy sources like cheese, milk and eggs in the fridge and rice and pasta in the pantry for quick meal ideas.
+I also keep dairy sources like cheese, milk, and eggs in the fridge and rice and pasta in the pantry for quick meal ideas.

 - How much time will it take to prep certain meals?
-If it’s a busy week of practices or events, it might be helpful to a whole chicken or some fresh fruit to have easy go to ingredients throughout the week.
+If it’s a busy week of practices or events, it might be helpful to a whole chicken or some fresh fruit to have easy go-to ingredients throughout the week.

 - Consider prepping some freezer meals or batch cooking to get ahead on a busy week and still offer homemade meals to your family.

 Generally, I shop for meal planning once a week.
 I prefer to use pick-up ordering from Wal-Mart or Aldi to keep the grocery shopping list in check.
 I tend to build out my menu the week before, so I start loading my online cart or making a list in my phone to limit my grocery trips/pick-ups each week.